-NOTE.- Standard errors clustered at the school level are shown in parentheses.
-Low-SES student indicates a that the student Government classified socioeconomically as verv vulnerable (Prioritario).
-SIMCE is standardized achievement test 10^{th} \mathbf{a} taken in grade.
+Note.-Standard errors clustered at the school level Loware shown in parentheses.
+SES student indicates ${ m the}$ student Government classified that as very socioeconomically vulnerable (Prioritario).SIMCE is standardized achievement a test taken

 3 Data and Descriptive Analysis

 This section describes the construction of the linked administrative-survey data, including information on the data collection; presents descriptive statistics on choices, outcomes and subjective beliefs; and demonstrates the predictive validity of the belief data.